 I study the long-term sustainability of agriculture and land use in the eastern Mediterranean and western Asia.
 My research focuses on how people make decisions about land use within changing economic, social, and environmental settings, and how those decisions affect the environment at local and regional scales.
 A specialist in paleoethnobotany, the study of archaeological plant remains, my contributions to the field include novel ways of linking ecological theory with archaeological methods to reconstruct agricultural and land-use strategies from plant and animal remains.

-My major field projects are located in Turkey and Israel.
-I continue to work at Gordion, where I have worked for more than a decade and now direct paleoethnobotanical research for a new excavation campaign that began in 2013.
-I direct environmental research at the site of Kerkenes in central Turkey, where I pursue research at two scales: into the broad-scale effects of ancient and contemporary land use on the natural vegetation and geomorphology of the region, and into the use of plant resources among and within individual households.
-I also direct paleoethnobotany at Kaymakçı, a Middle-Late Bronze Age site in western Turkey, directed by Chris Roosevelt and Christina Luke of Koç University.
+My longest running field projects are located in Turkey and Israel.
+I continue to analyze material from Gordion, where I have worked for two decades.
+I direct environmental research at the site of Kerkenes in central Turkey, where I pursue collaborative research at two scales: into the broad-scale effects of ancient and contemporary land use on the natural vegetation and geomorphology of the region, and into the use of plant resources among and within individual households.
 I direct botanical research at Ashkelon, a major multi-period urban site in coastal Israel where excavations have recently been completed, and at Tel Shimron in northern Israel, where excavations began in 2017.